Mikej81/terraform-azure-f5-scca/README.md

 ## Prerequisites

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
-- This template requires a service principal, one will be created in the setupAzureVars.sh.
-See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
+- This template requires a service principal, one will be created in the provided script at ./prepare/setupAzureGovVars_local.sh.
+  - **Important** For gov cloud deployments its important to run this script to prepare your environment, whether local or Azure Cloud CLI based.
+There are extra env variables that ned to be passed by TF to Gov Cloud Regions.
 - This deployment will be using the Terraform Azurerm provider to build out all the neccessary Azure objects.
 Therefore, Azure CLI is required. for installation, please follow this [Microsoft link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
 - If this is the first time to deploy the F5 image, the subscription used in this deployment needs to be enabled to programatically deploy.
 For more information, please refer to [Configure Programatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/)
 - You need to set your region and log in to azure ahead of time, the scripts will map your authenitcation credentials and create a service principle, so you will not need to hardcode any credentials in the files.